-The Bhagavad-gita’s thirteenth chapter is its most philosophically dense chapter.
+The Bhagavad gita thirteenth chapter is its most philosophically dense chapter.
 How is all this philosophy relevant to Arjuna on the battlefield?
+What does the complex philosophy of the Gita’s thirteenth chapter mean for Arjuna?

 To understand, we need to retrace the Gita’s flow.
 Arjuna’s major starting concern had been fear of karmic entanglement.
 To avoid such entanglement by developing detachment, he considered the sankhya worldview a valuable resource.
 Therefore, he asks about that worldview (13.01) to know how it fits into Krishna’s message in the Gita.